verus-lang/verus/source/docs/guide/src/llmforverusproof.md

 - Using a coding agent in general costs more than directly calling the model API, as the coding agent may make many model API calls before getting back to the user;
 - Applying an LLM to a proof task in a big project could cost much more than applying it to the same proof task extracted out of the project, as the LLM will inevitably explore the code base before settling down on the problem it should solve;
 - More advanced models, naturally, cost more, sometimes much more.
 Based on our experience, it is possible to cost a few hundred dollars to generate a proof, sometimes incomplete, for just one function.
 Users may want to decompose a big proof task into smaller ones before using LLMs, and potentially set token limits for each run.
 - The reasoning time varies a lot across different models.
-Claude Opus 4.5 noticeably takes much longer time to generate proof annotations than Claude Sonnet 4.5.
+Claude Opus 4.5 noticeably takes much longer to generate proof annotations than Claude Sonnet 4.5.
 Some older models like GPT-5 seem to know their own limits and give up very easily, which could be an appealing feature depending on the usage scenario.
-Some models (e.g., Opus series models) tend to add huge `rlimit` numbers (e.g., 2000) for complicated proof tasks and hence wait for many hours for Verus to finish.
-Users should be aware of this trend and hopefully prevent it through prompting.
+Some models (e.g., Opus series models) tend to give Verus huge resource limits (e.g., 2000), via the --rlimit command-line option, for complicated proof tasks and hence wait for many hours for Verus to finish.
+Users should be aware of this trend and actively prompt the model to avoid doing this and to instead focus on breaking the proof into smaller steps.
 - More advanced models sometimes fail to finish the whole proof after a lot of time and money spent, but can help shrink the proof target.
 This is not true for all models.
 It is good practice to urge models to output intermediate results and to explain their reasoning, so that it is possible for human experts to take over incomplete proofs.

 **Note**: If cost is a major concern, consider: